Bioconductor/bioconductor.org/content/developers/how-to/mavericks-howto.md

 compiler'.
 'Mavericks environment' refers to the combination of clang and Xcode versions available by default for Mavericks.

-Until recently [CRAN](http://cran.r-project.org/) and Bioconductor had only used GCC to build packages.
 With the release of the Mavericks build of R, CRAN and Bioconductor have adopted Apple's preferred toolchain for building packages for the Mavericks platform.
 Bioconductor packages are built on the Mavericks platform